Comparison of Top 5 Cement Companies |UltraTech vs Shree vs Ambuja vs ACC vs Dalmia Bharat9 min read

 The procedure of Analysis and its Interpretation

-- These 5 Companies are analyzed on the following 19 parameters and ranked and scored accordingly.
-For example, a company with a higher PE ratio is provided a lower rank, hence has scored lesser points.
-Similarly, if a company has higher RoE, it has a higher rank and has scored higher points.
+- These 5 Companies are analysed on the following 19 parameters and ranked and scored accordingly.
+As an example, a company with a high PE ratio scores lower points because it has a lower ranking.
+Similarly, if a company has higher RoE, it has a higher level and has achieved higher points.

-- Here, 1 means that the company has scored the lowest points and 5 means the company has scored the highest points.
+- Here, 1 means that the company has scored the lowest points, and 5 represents the company has achieved the highest points.

 Parameters of Quantitative Analysis:

 - PE of a company means how much investors should pay for the stock based on their current earnings.

 - A company with a lower PE is considered better and vice versa.

 - Here, ACC cement has obtained the first position as its PE is the lowest among the lot of 25.09, and Shree Cement ranked fifth for trading at the highest PE ratio of 50.49.